zkrising/Tachi/database-seeds/README.md

 If your change involves inserting or removing records, you **must** run `node scripts/deterministic-collection-sort.js`.
 This will ensure diffs stay somewhat sane.

-## I want db dumps for things like scores and users!

-Coming soon...